fgcz/PyFGCZ/README.rst

 PyFGCZ contains BioBeamer and FCC python code.

 *BioBeamer* helps to collect huge amounts of instrument data (MB/GB/TB).
+An example configuration collecting mass spectrometric meassurement of  more than devivices can be seen through http://fgcz-data.uzh.ch/config/BioBeamer.xml.

 *FCC* is a minimalistic workflow engine.
 The specification/properties of the program are as follow: